somename058/Mini-Search-Engine---wiki/README.md

 # Mini-Search-Engine---wiki
-This folder has the implementation and source code for wikipedis mini search engine.
+This folder has the implementation and source code for wikipedia mini search engine.